Who is Peter Magyar, Hungary’s new leader who trounced Viktor Orban?

 But Magyar’s rise to power has also been marred by scandals, including his former wife, Varga, accusing him of domestic violence.

 Soon after Magyar posted her recording on Facebook in March 2024, she wrote on her own Facebook account: “I said what he wanted to hear so I could get away as soon as possible.
-In a situation like this, any person can say things they don’t mean in a state of intimidation”.
+In a situation like this, any person can say things they don’t mean in a state of intimidation.”

 “Peter Magyar made a secret recording of his former spouse, me, in our home and now used this to achieve his political goals.
 He is not worthy of anybody’s trust,” she added.